AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 For example, if you bridge from Polygon to Ethereum mainnet, where tx fees are higher, you will need more MATIC than usual on Polygon to pay for the transactions.

 If you don't have enough funds, the transaction might revert or you could get an `internal JSON RPC` error.

+{% hint style="info" %}
+For example, with a gas price of 100 you will need ~0.03 gas token (ETH, MATIC, ...) on the origin chain to pay for the transaction.⁣
+{% endhint %}

 ## I'm not sure if my bridge transaction was confirmed